-Our Children Law specialists are experts in dealing with complex and sensitive child care proceedings.
+Our Children Law specialists are experts in dealing with complex and sensitive childcare proceedings.
 We represent thousands of people each year across the UK.

 At a distressing and difficult time, we are here to give advice and support without judgement.
-We can provide assistance and advice to parents, family members, children and guardians across all aspects of child care proceedings.
+We can provide assistance and advice to parents, family members, children, and guardians across all aspects of childcare proceedings.

 The welfare of children is always paramount, and responsibility lies first and foremost with the parents.
 The Local Authority’s social services departments are under a legal obligation to intervene if they believe children may be at risk and are concerned about a child and their welfare.